isw-kudos/kudos-docs/docs/boards/kubernetes/index.md

 ### Prerequisites

-1. Kubernetes or IBM Cloud Private is installed and running
+1. Kubernetes is installed and running
 1. WebSphere environment with Web Server (or another reverse proxy)
 1. [kubectl](https://kubernetes.io/docs/tasks/tools/install-kubectl/) is installed
 1. [helm](https://docs.helm.sh/using_helm/#installing-helm) is installed